Guranse

 8159-bio

-Pleasantly sweet, mild organic Autumn Flush black tea from a tea garden at an altitude of over 1800 metres in eastern Nepal, partner of the highly renowned Guranse Estate.
+Pleasantly sweet, mild organic Autumn Flush black tea from a tea garden at an altitude of over 1,800m in eastern Nepal, partner of the highly renowned Guranse Estate.
 Harvested and rolled by hand.
-Fine aromas of nutmeg and dried tomatoes and a particularly floral bouquet due to the early harvest time for a Darjeeling autumn tea.
-80g.
+Fine notes of nutmeg and dried tomatoes and, due to the early harvest time in August, a surprisingly floral bouquet.
+80g

 Details

-• Tea garden at an altitude of over 1800 metres in eastern Nepal
+• Tea garden located at over 1800m in eastern Nepal

-• very balanced Autumn Flush flavour due to early harvest time in August
+• Well-balanced Autumn Flush profile due to the early harvest in August

-• Cultivation according to organic standards for many years
+• Cultivated according to organic standards for many years

-• Fair payment of the workers, social commitment to the farmers of the surrounding tea plantations
+• Fair wages for workers, with social commitment to farmers of surrounding tea plantations

 Character Nutmeg, floral, malty notes, dried tomatoes, mellow sweetness